GrabzIt/grabzit/aspnet/readme.txt

 Captures in a Windows Application
 =================================

-The solution also contains a project called SampleConsole, which is a example windows console application.
+The solution also contains a project called SampleConsole, which is a example windows console application that can be run on your local machine.
 To configure this do the following:

 Then open App.config and change the application key and application secret to match your settings the first two parameters can be got from https://grabz.it/api